This chronology served as the starting point for

 Monville, now over forty years old, begins buying property in and near the parish of Saint Jacques de Retz, at the edge of the Forest of Marly, where he will construct his famous Désert.
 The hamlet had a population of approximately a hundred persons and consisted of several farms.

 He continues buying lots in 1776, 1777, 1779 and 1786.
-Construction begins on the fabriques or follies, which will include the Chinese Pavilion, the Column House, the Pyramid-shaped ice house, the Temple of Repose, a Temple of Pan, and an open-air theater as well as a botanic garden with plants from all over the world, hothouses, a herb garden and a vegetable garden.
+Construction begins on the fabriques or follies, which will include the Chinese Pavilion, the Column House, the Pyramid Icehouse, the Temple of Repose, a Temple of Pan, and an open-air theater as well as a botanic garden with plants from all over the world, hothouses, a herb garden and a vegetable garden.

 The Désert was to be Monsieur de Monville's summer home, his résidence secondaire, a refuge from the often insalubrious environment of 18th century Paris.

-On December 23, 1774, Monville buys a house on the Rue des Jeûneurs in Neuilly.
+On December 23, 1774, Monville buys a house on the Rue des Jeûneurs in the village of Neuilly, west of Paris, on the banks of the Seine.
+He will sell the residence two years later.

 Monville, an accomplished harpist, who had played with Christoph Willibald Gluck, his favorite composer, is invited twice a week to accompany Mme. de Genlis.